surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 12.0.0-dev.2 =
+= 12.0.0-dev.3 =

-(2022/03/23) Removed support for bbPress, BuddyPress, and BuddyBlog.
-Fixed showing the Validators menu to users without editing capability.
+(2022/03/23) Removed support for NextGEN Gallery, NextCellent Gallery, bbPress, BuddyPress, and BuddyBlog.
+Fixed the appearance of the Validators menu to users without editing capability.

 = 11.7.2 =